 - Stress is linked to some of the leading causes of death: heart disease, cancer, lung ailments, accidents, and suicide.

-- Chronic stress can lead to number of mental health conditions like depression and anxiety disorder.
+- Chronic stress can lead to mental health conditions such as depression and anxiety disorder.

 - Research has found that stress can negatively affect the immune system.

-- Stress also becomes harmful when people engage in the compulsive use of substances or behaviours to try to relieve their stress.
-These substances or behaviours include food, alcohol, tobacco, drugs, gambling, sex, shopping, and the internet.
+- Stress also becomes harmful when people engage in the compulsive use of substances or behaviours to try to relieve it – such as food, alcohol, tobacco, drugs, gambling, sex, shopping, and the internet.

 - Stress spills into our personal lives in many ways, affecting the quality of our close relationships.

-- Chronic stress can affect job performance in many ways, including: physical symptoms on workdays (like upset stomach, headaches), difficulty making decisions and accidents due to human error etc.
+- Chronic stress can affect job performance.
+For example, it can lead to physical symptoms on workdays (like upset stomach, headaches), difficulty making decisions, and accidents due to human error.

 Recognising early signs of stress

-It is very important that we recognise the signs and symptoms of stress at an early stage.
-The earlier we recognise and identify its signs, better we will be able to manage it.
-Following are some common signs and symptoms of stress:
+The earlier we recognise the signs and symptoms of stress, the better we will be able to manage it.
+These are some common signs and symptoms:

-- Problems with memory, concentrating and difficulty making decisions
+- Problems with memory and concentration, and difficulty making decisions.

 Practical tips for managing stress

-- Keep a positive attitude and accept that there are events that you cannot control.
+- Stay positive and accept that there are events that you cannot control.

-- A healthy body can help you manage stress.
+- Keep healthy.
 Get enough rest and sleep, eat healthy food, stay hydrated and exercise regularly.
 Go easy on the caffeine.

 - Set limits appropriately and say no to requests that would create excessive stress in your life.